NikKowPHP/social-brain/chapters/chapter-9.md

 Your brain processes this simulated triple-threat as a genuine danger, and its prime directive is to avoid danger.
 The feeling of being "frozen" is your body's flight-or-freeze response kicking in to "protect" you from the anticipated social pain, which it treats as equivalent to physical pain.

-#### **The Practice: The "Safety Signal" Protocol**
+#### **Field Guide: A Protocol for Breaking the Silence**

 You cannot defeat this fear by telling yourself to "just be confident."
 That's like trying to fix a software bug by yelling at the computer.
 An effective approach is a protocol that respects the brain's wiring—one that systematically reduces the anticipated SCARF threats for both you *and* the other person.
+This is not a new protocol to memorize, but an application of the skills you already have.

 The goal is not to be brilliant, witty, or impressive.
 The goal is to **send a signal of safety.**